-Open Ateliers 11 is the first ensemble built with the building system and is located in Utrecht, surrounded by a motorway exit on one side and a beautiful lake on the other.
-These extremely contradictory conditions resulted in a mix of functions and users who either wanted to take advantage of the commercial value of visiblity location along the highway or focus more on the introspecitve views of nature.
-The layout of the facade was entirely determined by the users and showes therefore a mixed pattern within the rigid structural grid.
+Open Ateliers 11 is the first small ensemble built with the system and is located in Utrecht, surrounded by an exit of a highway on one side and a beautiful recreational lake on the other side.
+These extreme contradictory conditions resulted in a mix of users and functions that would either benefit from the dynamics and visibility from the highway or enjoy the contemplating views over nature.

 Client: Urban Developments B.V.